 Low temperatures can impair the way your battery’s chemicals react to generate electricity, making your car difficult to start.
 Cold also can reduce your battery cables’ conductivity.
-Inspect your battery and cables for deficiencies like swelling and cracks, and replace them as needed.
+Inspect your battery and cables for deficiencies such as swelling and cracks, and replace them as needed.
 If you haven’t replaced your battery in four years or more, you may consider investing in a new one before winter arrives.

 Emergency: How to Deal with Black Ice on the Road